devium/kink/README.md

 ```bash
 ansible-playbook site.yml --ask-vault-pass --ask-become-pass --tags all,reboot
 ```
-The `--ask-become-pass` is required for a local Docker container that generates Postfix files.
-You can skip this if you can run Docker without sudo or already have your mail files ready.
+The `--ask-become-pass` is required for local Docker containers to generate complex secrets.
+You can skip this if you can run Docker without sudo or already have your secret files ready.

 Setting up the cluster initially requires a full node reboot after updating the networking backend in the `cluster.yml` playbook.
 This can be avoided on future runs by skipping the `reboot` tag.